CollegeBoreal/INF1042-201-18H-02/4.Data/300089781/README.md

 ...

 [warn] Multiple main classes detected.
-Run 'show discoveredMainClasses' to see the list
+Run "show discoveredMainClasses" to see the list

 Multiple main classes detected, select one to run: